Rasmussen invariant, Slice-Bennequin inequality, and sliceness of knots: Rasmussen invariant and the slice-Bennequin inequality

-\end{lem} \begin{proof} If all crossings of $D$ are positive, the Lemma follows from~\eqref{eq:s-positive-knots}.
+\end{lemma} \begin{proof} Use induction on the number of negative crossings in $D$.
+If all crossings of $D$ are positive, the Lemma follows from~\eqref{eq:s-positive-knots}.
 The inequality~\eqref{eq:s-writhe-Seifert} is an equality then.
-When a positive crossing of $D$ is changed into a negative one, the right hand side of~\eqref{eq:s-writhe-Seifert} decreases by $2$, while the left hand side decreases by at most $2$, because of~\eqref{eq:s-change-Xing}.
+When a positive crossing of $D$ is changed into a negative one, the right hand side of~\eqref{eq:s-writhe-Seifert} decreases by $2$, while the left hand side decreases by at most $2$ because of~\eqref{eq:s-change-Xing}.
 Hence, the inequality is preserved. \end{proof}

-Lemma~\ref{lem:s-inequality} implies the Slice-Bennequin inequality that was originally proved by Rudolph~\cite{Rudolph-quasipositivity} using the gauge theory.
+Lemma~\ref{lem:s-inequality} implies the slice-Bennequin inequality that was originally proved by Rudolph~\cite{Rudolph-quasipositivity} using the gauge theory.
 The theory developed by Khovanov, Lee, and Rasmussen provides the first purely combinatorial proof of this inequality.

-\begin{cor}[Slice-Bennequin Inequality, cf. \cite{Rudolph-quasipositivity}] Let $\Gb$ be a braid with $k$ strands and let $\widehat\Gb$ be its closure that is a knot.
+\begin{corollary}[Slice-Bennequin Inequality, cf. \cite{Rudolph-quasipositivity}] Let $\Gb$ be a braid with $k$ strands and let $\widehat\Gb$ be its closure.
+Denote by $\chi_s(\widehat\Gb)$ the greatest Euler characteristic of an oriented surface (without closed components) smoothly embedded in $D^4$ with boundary $\widehat\Gb$.
 Then